twenty-eighty/pareto-client/README.md

 Additionally a static landing page is delivered for the home route.

+There's an API available that redirects to the image of OpenGraph metadata:
+/api/opengraph/image??url=...
+This is being used for thumbnails of Odysee videos

 ## Backend configuration

 These environment variables need to be set